jsfong/simpleTrasactionalApp/README.md

 ### Reverse Proxy / Load balancer
 Nginx will be use as reverse proxy and load balancing the transaction server.
-All outside request will be handle and route by Nginx.
+All request will be handle and route by Nginx.

 When scaling transaction server, Nginx will be using round robin to load balance across instance of transaction server.

 Proxy can be access at: [http://localhost:8080](http://localhost:8080)

 ### Transaction Server
 A micro service server that able to handle Restful API.
-Simple Nodejs is used.
+Nodejs is used.

 ### In Memory Storage
 Redis is used to store simple key value pair.
-* Key = Transaction ID
+* Key = Transaction ID + User ID
 * Value = Sample Transaction data.

 ### Monitoring / Logging